Travel Insurance in Alberta

 A Word on Snowbirds and Long Stays

-• Provincial health coverage requires you to be physically present in Alberta for 183+ days per calendar year to maintain eligibility.
-Going over your snowbird limit can result in losing Alberta Health coverage.
+Stability windows lengthen with age — a 70-year-old snowbird almost certainly needs to be looking at policies with 180-day requirements.
+Provincial health coverage also requires you to be physically present in Alberta for 183 or more days per calendar year to maintain eligibility; exceeding your snowbird limit can mean losing Alberta Health coverage entirely.

 Snowbird travel insurance for Albertans wintering in Florida and the southern US